 Such girls are often disempowered, dependent on their husbands, deprived of their rights to health, education and safety.
 They are nether physically or emotionally ready to become wives or mothers.
 This puts them at a greater risk of becoming infected with HIV/Aids and suffering domestic violence.

-Early marriages affect all aspects of a girl’s life endangering their potential development and wellbeing I am therefore very grateful to you all for empowering these girls and lowering the risk of them being exposed to all these dangers or calamities.
+Early marriages affect all aspects of a girl’s life endangering their potential development and wellbeing.
+I am therefore very grateful to you all for empowering these girls and lowering the risk of them being exposed to all these dangers.

-Equipped with life skills and education they will be able to live a better life and make a contribution to the economic development process of our society plus their house hold incomes.
-Thumbs up for all of you for making a difference in the humble lives of these children.
+Equipped with life skills and education, they will be able to live a better life and make a contribution to the economic development of our society and their household incomes.
+Thumbs up for all of you for making a difference in the humble lives of these children!

 “Education is the great engine of personal development.
 It is through education that the daughter of a peasant can become a doctor, that the son of a mine worker can become the head of the mine, that a child of farm workers can become the president of a great nation.
 It is what we make out of what we have, not what we are given, that separates one person from another.”
 Quote from Nelson Mandela